Blue flower freckles makeup – tutorial

 5. Line your eye, add inner corner highlight and some glitter.
 Add mascara and you’re done.

-For this look I used one of my favorite blue-containing palette – *NYX Perfect Filter Marine Layer.
+For this look I used one of my favorite blue-containing palettes, NYX Perfect Filter Marine Layer (now discontinued).
 It has gorgeous colors!
-Besides these beautiful blues and pink – it has a the most amazing duochrome purple-teal color in it.
+Besides these beautiful blues and pink, it has the most amazing duochrome purple-teal color in it.

 For the glitter I used NYX Glitter Primer and glitters from Colourpop and OCC.